joreilly86/flocode-python-essentials/README.md

 It does not need to be fancy, the goal is to ship something end to end, just like you will on the next project at work.

+## Contributing

+This course is designed to cover the bare essentials, the minimum viable foundation for using Python effectively in engineering work.
+If you believe there's essential content missing from this track, I want to hear about it.

+Open a discussion or submit an issue with your suggestion.
+Explain what's missing, why it matters for the essentials, and how it fits into the learning path from complete beginner to productive engineer.
+Keep in mind that the Intermediate course will cover more advanced Python usage, object-oriented programming, working with libraries, performance optimization, and domain-specific applications.
+This Essentials track is intentionally minimal.
+The goal is to get engineers writing useful code quickly, not to be comprehensive.

+If you're unsure whether a topic belongs in Essentials or Intermediate, suggest it anyway.
+The worst outcome is that we have a conversation about where it fits.
+Engineers around the world are using this material.
+Your feedback makes it better for everyone who comes after you.

 ## Final Word

 You do not need to memorise Python.
 You need to learn how to think with it.
 Treat every module as a set of tools you can mix and match.
-Document what you try, share your wins, and send suggestions my way so the next engineer who lands here gets an even better experience.
+Remember this is the long game, take it easy and be consistent.

 See you on the inside.

 James 🌊